Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 That brought the total infected to 1312, and 422 people recovered.

-Two of the four deaths have been residents from the Rosewood Rest Home, in Christchurch, which has a cluster of 30 cases comprising of residents and staff.
+Two of the four deaths have been residents from the Rosewood rest home, in Christchurch, which has a cluster of 30 cases comprising of residents and staff.

 One of the deaths was man in his 70s, who died at the weekend.
 A 90-year-old woman was reported as New Zealand's second fatality on Friday.